COPD360 Community Engagement Committee

 Linda has over 25 years of experience in both the profit and not-for-profit sectors in strategic and financial planning, securing corporate funding and sponsorships, and enhancing operations and customer service.

-Linda received a Bachelor of Science in accounting from the University of Maryland, College Park and is a member of the Board of Directors of the American Sleep Apnea Association and the Lung Transplant Foundation.
-In addition, she is certified as a Tobacco Treatment Specialist.
+Linda received a Bachelor of Science in accounting from the University of Maryland, College Park and is certified as a Tobacco Treatment Specialist.

 Valerie Chang, JD (State Captain, HI)plus